square3ang/tpmix/README.md

 2. **Mute** is saved, but Gain/Volume is not saved if muted.
 3. **Solo** status is not saved. because Solo is actually muting other channels.
 4. udev rules for hidraw does not support VID:PID, so, manually chmod/chown the hidraw device, or assign your group for all hidraw dev (kind of unsafe)
+5. Not really an issue, if HID device open failed, there will be a demo mode, just some flashing level meters, and pan/gain/volume will be remembered.

 ## License